 INA values your feedback and continuously looks to improve our processes.
 Please let us know if you have any questions, comments, or concerns.

 INA will provide your team with various reports and communications throughout the life cycle of the project and we want to ensure that you have a clear understanding of the status.
 If you desire, post production reporting, which provides your team with application up time information and adoption statistics via online Web reporting, is available at no additional cost.

 The Information Network of Arkansas Board (INA) was created in 1995 and operates under the authority of Arkansas code 25-27-101 et. seq. with the statutory responsibility of assisting the state in exploring and improving citizen and business access to public information and online services.
 The Information Network of Arkansas is a 12-member board that consists of individuals from the Public and Private sectors.
 Six members represent state government agencies and six members represent user associations.
-This board provides contract oversight to a private organization (Arkansas Information Consortium, LLC, a subsidiary of NIC Inc.) that exclusively works for the state and its local municipalities to build websites and online services.
+This board provides contract oversight to a private organization (Arkansas Information Consortium, LLC, a subsidiary of NIC Inc.) that exclusively works for the state and its local municipalities to build online government services.

 The objective of INA is to improve the accessibility of Government through public information or electronic transactions.
 These transactions may be between Citizens and Government, Businesses and Government or between Governmental Agencies and offices.
 INA manages and hosts the State of Arkansas's web portal, Arkansas.gov and provides secure online payment processing through Arkansas GovPay, the State's payment portal.

 The State of Arkansas formed this organization to build, market, manage (host) and support online services within the state.
 This partnership alleviates the need for agencies to issue an RFP seeking an independent vendor for expensive web sites and online services.
 Instead, these services are centralized and available under the master contract to agencies of all sizes.
 Agencies execute a service level agreement with INA for desired services.